Winter 2014 Update

 Watch for website update:

 - BWCAW advocacy: Choosing right goals for wilderness and visitors

-Pow Wow Trail Status
+- Pow Wow Trail status

 While the USFS officially reopened the Pow Wow in August 2012, what is still needed is a restoration plan for the Pow Wow Trail so that hikers can anticipate when they can safely enjoy the wilderness path as the land is healing.
 This plan needs to include a vision for trail marking, timeline for clearing the trail, restoring the campsites, replacing the latrines and plan for funding trail clearing.
 Brush will be growing profusely for tghe next 7-10 years until the canopy is re-established.
 Good news: BWAC survey crew that backpacked the Pow Wow Trail last Labor Day weeked spotted jackpine coming up along the trail.
-It is hoped that new district ranger at Tofte Ranger District to be appointed after retirement of John Wytanis will be open to developing goals, plan, and time line.
-For photo essay of that trip see our website at .
+It is hoped that Kurt Steele, the new district ranger at Tofte Ranger District will be open to developing goals, plan, and time line for restoration of Pow Wow Trail.
+For photo essay of PWT and other trips see our website www.bwac.smugmug.com.
 For more information about the Coalition to Bring Back the Pow Wow Trail contact Martin Kubik at wtrails2atyahoodotcom.